projekt-opal/slicer/README.md

 order - order of the content in the source files, where: S is subject order; SS is subject segmentated and; N no order.

 debugGraphSiye: the size of the graph to register.
-When the RDFSlice hit this number than an debug register is generated, e.g. 1024, 1048576.
+When the RDFSlice reach this number a debug statistic register is generated, e.g. 1024, 1048576.

 - - -
 ##Evaluation

 We evaluate RDFSlice against several datasets and type of queries.

-You can download the [evaluation](https://bitbucket.org/emarx/rdfslice/downloads/evaluation.rar) to see the results or the [papter](https://bitbucket.org/emarx/rdfslice/downloads/slice_1.1.pdf) for more details.
+You can download the [evaluation](https://bitbucket.org/emarx/rdfslice/downloads/evaluation.rar) to see the results or the [paper](https://bitbucket.org/emarx/rdfslice/downloads/slice_v1.1.pdf) for more details.